Registration and Accreditation

 - The course is recognised under the Australian Qualifications Framework (AQF).

 - The course is recognised under, and adheres to the Higher Education Standards Framework (Thresholds Standards) 2015 (updated in 2021).
-This framework provides a comprehensive blueprint for how APEX is to understand, monitor and manage its higher education activities and any associated risks.
-In addition, the framework stipulates the statutory requirements that APEX must continue to meet in order to maintain its registration as a Higher Education Provider.
+This framework provides a comprehensive blueprint for how Apex is to understand, monitor and manage its higher education activities and any associated risks.
+In addition, the framework stipulates the statutory requirements that Apex must continue to meet in order to maintain its registration as a Higher Education Provider.

 Professional Recognition

-BBus graduates are not required to be professionally registered to practise / work.
+AHE graduates are not required to be professionally registered to practise / work.

-To view more information on APEX’s accreditation and registration with TEQSA, please click here.
+To view more information on Apex’s accreditation and registration with TEQSA, please click here.
 To view more information on AHE’s accreditation with the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS), please click here.

-APEX Institute of Higher Education (t/a) APEX Australia Higher Education
+Apex Institute of Higher Education (t/a) Apex Australia Higher Education

 ABN: 45 615 071 853